HenrikSamuelsson/course-introduction-to-software-product-management/course-3-clients-need-and-sw-requriements.md

 > As a job seeker
 > I want to see job openings in a location zone
 > so that the commute distance is viable

+User stories can be evaluated using the mnemonic INVEST which stands for:

+- Independent
+- Negotiable
+- Valuable
+- Estimatable
+- Small
+- Testable

 ### Acceptance Tests